 Here are some Vitamins & Minerals that Affect the Heart

-Potassium: Like vitamin D, potassium aids in nerve transmission, and the nerves that maintain your heartbeat rely on potassium to function.
+Potassium also has a positive effect on your heart.
+Like vitamin D, potassium aids in nerve transmission, and the nerves that maintain your heartbeat rely on potassium to function.
 The mineral also benefits your heart by controlling your blood pressure.
 Chronic high blood pressure, or hypertension, increases the strain on your heart over time, increasing your risk of heart failure.
 Getting enough potassium helps keep your blood pressure at a healthy level, so your heart can more easily pump blood to the rest of your body.
 As an added bonus, getting enough potassium makes you less sensitive to the blood pressure-boosting effect of sodium, so eating a salty meal is less likely to cause a severe blood pressure increase.
 You need 4,700 milligrams of potassium each day, according to the Linus Pauling Institute.
-The reasons listed above is why Potassium was added to the list of Vitamins & Minerals that Affect the Heart.
+The reasons listed above is why Potassium, a macromineral, was added to the list of Vitamins & Minerals that Affect the Heart.

 Healthy Foods That Contain Vitamins & Minerals that Affect the Heart

 Incorporate salmon into your diet — the fatty fish provides a source of vitamin D, niacin and potassium, and also contains other heart-healthy nutrients, like omega-3 fatty acids.
 Baked potatoes, bananas and prunes also benefit your heart health by boosting your intake of potassium.
 We recommend investing in quality all natural ingredients when making your meals.
-If you are interested in having meals prepared for you, take a look at a heart healthy prepared meal delivery service.References:
+If you are interested in having meals prepared for you, take a look at some heart healthy meal prep delivery services.

 - Linus Pauling Institute

 - University of Michigan Health System: Vitamin D Findings Point to New Treatment for Heart Failure

 - Linus Pauling Institute: Potassium